FrankWorldview/blockchain/solidity/README.md

 # View Blockchain Information
 + Run Git Bash.
 + Start the test blockchain: `anvil`
-+ Create a folder "Web" and enter this folder.
++ Create a root folder "Web" and enter it.
   - `md Web`
   - `cd Web`
-+ Create a subfolder "vieweth" and enter this folder.
++ Create a folder "vieweth" and enter it.
   - `md vieweth`
   - `cd vieweth`
 + Initialize an npm project: `npm init`